 There are increasingly sophisticated KYC software options (e.g. APIs) available for businesses to help automate this critical risk mitigation process.

-3. What is The Travel Rule for cryptocurrencies?
+3. What is the Crypto Travel Rule for virtual assets?

 What is the FATF’s Recommendation 16 “Travel Rule”?